oneapi-src/oneAPI-samples/DirectProgramming/C++SYCL_FPGA/Tutorials/DesignPatterns/banked_memory_system/README.md

 | array2d[1][1] | 0x0024  | 0b001     | 1      |
 | ...           |         |           |        |

-Because that we are only accessing the first 5 columns of the `array2d`, that provides sufficient knowledge for the compiler to optimize out the unused memory banks - bank 5 to 7.
+Because that we are only accessing the first 5 columns of `array2d`, that provides sufficient knowledge for the compiler to optimize out the unused memory banks - bank 5 to 7.
 As a result, we have the following memory layout:

 ![Optimized Kernel Memory Layout](./assets/memory_system_optimized.png)

 Review the memory access pattern above, we can easily find out that within each loop iteration, each of the memory banks is access precisely twice: 1 load and 1 store.
+Note that though the `idx` loop also performs loads on each bank, since the values to be loaded are already accessed in the `col` loop, these loads are shared.
 This time, the memory accesses do not surpass the physical limit of the memory block hardware, and thus, we have eliminated the memory bottleneck.
 In the meantime, observe that the Kernel Memory Viewer shows pipelined never-stall LSUs for our optimized memory system, and the compiler successfully optimized out the unused memory banks.

 ![Never-stall Node](./assets/memory_report_optimized.png)